Enferlain/ComfyUI-A1111-cond/README.md

 - **Auto-detection**: The node detects steps from the downstream sampler.
 If no sampler is connected, step-based syntax (`[a:b:10]`) will raise an error.
 - **Flexibility**: Use percentage syntax (`[a:b:0.5]`) for the most portable prompts.
 - **Effective prompt preview**: When TIPO or wildcards expand the text, the node shows the resolved prompt in the UI so you can see what was actually encoded.
+Its compact toggle preserves the expanded or collapsed state between executions.

 ### A1111 Style Prompt (Negative)